CaptainMirage/CaptainMirage/README.md

 ⚓ I'm the incredibly handsome and charismatic founder of Captain's Deck Entertainment, and we're famous for two things: making broken games and breaking our own games.

-🎛️ Be sure to swing by my [Dev YouTube Channel](https://www.youtube.com/@CaptainMirage) for devlogs and other funny stuff!
+🎛️ Be sure to swing by my [Dev YouTube Channel](https://www.youtube.com/@CaptainMirage) for devlogs and that come out once every 2 years!

 📺 Also check out my [Gaming YouTube Channel](https://www.youtube.com/@CaptMirage) for vlogs (maybe), gaming content that is only containing apex currently (once every decade)!